damianburrin/HiFive-PythonSandbox/README.md

 ![image](https://github.com/damianburrin/Hi5-PythonSandbox/assets/18092613/391888a8-1fbb-49ed-b04a-b96a3d0f5f7a)

 You cannot put python files onto a HiFive.
 They need to be in a binary HEX format.
 The tools in the manual upload folder are there to acheive this.
-Simply put the files into a folder, save the python file in the same folder and then edit the docombine.bat file
+Simply put the files into a folder with the mp_v2-0-69_d2021-02-26.hex binary, save the python file in the same folder and then edit the docombine.bat file

 ![image](https://github.com/damianburrin/Hi5-PythonSandbox/assets/18092613/eb36d180-b1c5-44d4-bbcd-05e3b845ca6c)